-As of December 23, 2024, the Fidelity Fund had 41,700,000 shares outstanding, which is nearly six times more than the minimum number of shares of a corporate stock (i.e., 7,000,000 shares) that the Exchange generally requires to list options on that stock pursuant to Rule 19.3(b)(1).
+Based on the data presented in the Cboe filing,11 as of December 23, 2024, the Fidelity Fund had 41,700,000 shares outstanding, which is nearly six times more than the minimum number of shares of a corporate stock (i.e., 7,000,000 shares) that the Exchange generally requires to list options on that stock pursuant to Exchange Rule 402(b)(1).
 The Exchange believes this demonstrates that the Fidelity Fund is characterized by a substantial number of outstanding shares.

-Further, as of November 26, 2024, there were 38,170 beneficial holders of shares of the Fidelity Fund, which is significantly more than 2,000 beneficial holders (approximately 19 times more), which is the minimum number of holders the Exchange generally requires for corporate stock in order to list options on that stock pursuant to Rule 19.3(b).
+Further, based on the data presented in the Cboe filing,12 as of November 26, 2024, there were 38,170 beneficial holders of shares of the Fidelity Fund, which is significantly more than 2,000 beneficial holders (approximately 19 times more), which is the minimum number of holders the Exchange generally requires for corporate stock in order to list options on that stock pursuant to Exchange Rule 402(b)(2).
 Therefore, the Exchange believes the shares of the Fidelity Fund are widely held.
-12

-The Exchange also believes the shares of the Fidelity Fund are actively traded.
-As of December 23, 2024, the total trading volume (by shares) and the approximate average daily volume ("ADV") (in shares and notional) from July 23, 2024 (the date on which shares of the Fidelity Fund began trading) to December 23, 2024 for the Fidelity Fund was as follows:
+The Exchange also believes that the shares of the Fidelity Fund are actively traded.
+Based on the data presented in the Cboe filing,13 as of December 23, 2024, the total trading volume (by shares) and the approximate average daily volume ("ADV") (in shares and notional) from July 23, 2024 (the date on which shares of the Fidelity Fund began trading) to December 23, 2024 for the Fidelity Fund was as follows: